Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Essential

-Unlimited voice and video calling within the U.S./Canada, voicemail, toll-free numbers with up to 1,500 minutes, 24/7 support, unlimited internet faxing and integrations with Outlook and Google Contacts
+Unlimited voice and video calling within the U.S./Canada, voicemail, toll-free numbers with up to 1,500 minutes, 24/7 support, desktop and mobile apps, unlimited internet faxing, video meetings, auto attendant, call log reports, threaded conversations, 500 shared contacts, team status alerts, shared lines, call groups and integrations with Outlook and Google Contacts.

 Professional

-Everything in the Essential plan, plus unlimited conference calls with 40 participants, unlimited video conferencing, screen sharing, multi-level auto attendant, up to 3,000 toll-free minutes, SMS/MMS and integrations with Salesforce and HubSpot
+Everything in the Essential plan, plus unlimited conference calls with 40 participants, unlimited video conferencing, screen-sharing, multilevel auto attendant, up to 3,000 toll-free minutes, SMS/MMS and CRM integrations.

 Enterprise

-Everything in the Professional plan, plus voicemail transcription, call recording, up to 12,500 toll-free minutes, unlimited video conference recording, single sign-on, unlimited participants on voice and video conferencing, integration with Microsoft Teams and custom integrations
+Everything in the Professional plan, plus voicemail transcription, call recording, up to 12,500 toll-free minutes, unlimited video conference recording, single sign-on, unlimited participants on voice conferencing and additional integrations.

 TipTip